tue-datastewards/research-data-management-handbook/docs/during-research/storage-and-sharing/storage-and-sharing.md

 You can send a request for more storage space to [LIS Services](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-themes/data-storage-and-sharing#).

 **How can I share my datasets with my (external) project partners?**
-A safe and secure way to share datasets and work on projects collaboratively is by using SURFdrive or Research Drive.
-Research Drive has a higher security level and is better suited for working collaboratively with other TU/e members and external collaborators.
-For transferring your data you can use [SURFfilesender](https://www.surf.nl/en/surffilesender-send-large-files-securely-and-encrypted).
+You can use Research Drive, Teams / SharePoint, or OneDrive to share access to external collaborators.
+For one-time transfer of your data, you can use [SURFfilesender](https://www.surf.nl/en/surffilesender-send-large-files-securely-and-encrypted).

 **Do I need to make any specific arrangements before I share the data externally?**
 Sharing or receiving (personal) data from an external party requires that an appropriate [data agreement](https://tuenl.sharepoint.com/sites/intranet-privacy-security/SitePages/agreements.aspx) is put in place.
 The type of agreement depends on the nature of collaboration between the parties.
 If you plan on sharing your research data or receiving data from a third party, please contact your [Data Steward](/docs/contact.md).